alexandreweiss/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - We don't recommend that you implement forced tunneling to enable communication from Azure to Azure resources.

+## Connectivity to Oracle Cloud Infrastructure (OCI)

+This section provides different connectivity approaches to integrate an Azure to OCI connection into the Enterprise network topology.

+**Design considerations:**

+- OCI can be considered as a normal remote / branch site for your corporate network : you cannot use in OCI IP spaces that overlap with your existing addressing plan.

+- Connectivity between Azure and OCI can be addressed using 3 methods that are and/or options :

+  - Azure Application workload to Oracle workload and vice-versa using Express Route (ExR) circuit : this is the direct / low latency cloud to cloud connectivity.
+Connection can land :

+    - on a single vNet with a dedicated ExR Gateway SCHEMA

+    - on a hub and spoke architecture with a shared ExR Gateway that may be connected to other ExR circuit to on-premises SCHEMA

+  - Oracle workload administration :

+    - From a jumpbox in Azure : you have to think about the routing especially if you have multiple ExR gateways SCHEMA

+    - From on-premises :
+    SCHEMA

+      - You already have an ExR circuit to Azure : you can use Global Reach to bind existing ExR circuit to OCI ExR circuit.
+Microsoft router becomes the switching point between clouds.

+      - You can leverage any cloud exchange provider you may already use to connect to Azure and buy from them a logical connector to OCI.
+Your edge router become the switching point between clouds.

 ## Plan for inbound and outbound internet connectivity

 This section describes recommended connectivity models for inbound and outbound connectivity to and from the public internet.